global-container-format/gcf-spec/README.md

 Resource descriptor structures must be aligned on a 64 bits boundary.
 Padding must be added **after the resource content data** to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
 In this case, no padding must be placed between a resource's content data and the next resource descriptor, thus ignoring the descriptor alignment requirement.
 The last resource does not require padding.

-A resource must be skippable even if its type is unknown by advancing `Size + ExtensionSize` bytes past the end of the common descriptor and, if padding is enabled, aligning the new address to a 64 bits boundary.
+A resource must be skippable even if its type is unknown by advancing `Content Size + ExtensionSize` bytes past the end of the common descriptor and, if padding is enabled, aligning the new address to a 64 bits boundary.

 ![Resource Descriptor](images/resource-descriptor.svg)